-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended: November 30, 2018

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 333-196503

-FINGERMOTION, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-Unit 912, 9/F., Two Harbourfront, 22 Tak Fung Street, Hunghom, Kowloon, Hong Kong () (Address of principal executive offices, Zip Code)

-(Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer □

-Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \boxtimes

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵 value

-The number of shares outstanding of each of the issuer's classes of common stock, as of November 30, 2018 is as follows:

-Class of Securities Common Stock, \$0.001 par value Series A Preferred Stock, \$0.001 par

-Shares Outstanding 18,503,753 0
+For the quarterly period ended: November 30, 2018 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to For the transition period from to Commission File Number: 333-196503 FINGERMOTION, INC. (Exact Name of Registrant as Specified in Its Charter) Delaware 46-4600326 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Unit 912, 9/F., Two Harbourfront, 22 Tak Fung Street, Hunghom, Kowloon, Hong Kong (Address of principal executive offices, Zip Code) (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to requirements for the past 90 days.
+Yes \square No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Da be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such she the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting compensing growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Accelerated filer \square Smaller reporting company) Smaller reporting company \boxtimes Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box ng with any new or Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes The number of shares outstanding of each of the issuer's classes of common stock, as of November 30, 2018 is as follows: Class of Securities Shares Outstanding Common Stock, \$0.001 par value 18,503,753 Series A Preferred Stock, \$0.001 par value 0